bbreukelen/node-site-monitor/README.md

 * MQTT - MQ Telemetry Transport
     * Supply an array of brokers to connect to
     * Supply a different topic for each user
+* PushOver:
+    * Download the PushOver app or go to pushover.net
 * Make your own... just extend the base communication class lib/communication/base.js